- The benefits of iron

 Women naturally store less iron in their bodies than men, and they lose an additional amount due to monthly menstruation.
 It is estimated that 220 to 250mg of iron per pint of blood is lost during a woman’s period each cycle!
 Pregnancy only further increases a woman’s need for iron as blood volume increases by up to 50%.
 According to the World Health Organisation, an intake of 30+ mg of iron each day is recommended for pregnant women.

 Monthly periods are the most common cause of iron loss worldwide.
-Research shows that women of childbearing age need 2-3 times more daily iron than men.
+Research shows that women of childbearing age need two times more daily iron than men.
 The average menstrual period lasts anywhere from two to five days, and it is estimated that 220 to 250mg of iron per pint of blood is lost during menstruation.
 As a result of monthly periods and iron loss, feeling tired, sluggish, and “not yourself” is the expected norm for many – but it shouldn’t be!
 Iron supplements can help support iron and energy levels throughout your cycle.

 Iron and childbirth: pre-pregnancy, pregnancy, & postnatal